bifbof/information_retrieval_exercises/readme.md

 sys.path.append("../../")
 ````

-at the beginning of each notebook to import the stuff in the root.
+at the beginning of a notebook to import the stuff in the root.